Do you know the difference between employee appreciation and employee recognition?

 Just like annual surveys, there’s very little value in holding an appreciation event once a year.
 For employee appreciation to work, it needs to become ingrained in your culture.

-Appreciation boils down to authentic human interactions
+8. Creating authentic human interactions

 The founding father of employee engagement, William Kahn, highlighted the importance of being able to bring our “full self” to work.
 Appreciation not only feeds into how meaningful we find our work, but also how “safe” we feel – which is essential for high performing teams.